usf-cs272-spring2023/homework-MultiReaderLock-template/README.md

   - If your code is timing out, the best way to debug is to use logging.
 You need to figure out where your code is getting stuck, and debug from there.

-  - Passing the provided tests consistently is a good sign, but the tests may not catch all implementation issues.
-However, any time a test fails indicates there is a multithreading problem somewhere (even if it sometimes passes).
+  - If your code inconsistently passes tests, there is a multithreading problem somewhere (it just doesn't always pop up when you run due to the nondeterminism of multithreading code).
 Logging can help debug these cases.

+  - The thread-safe lock tests are not comprehensive!
+They will catch a few places locks are not used properly, but not necessarily everywhere.

 These hints are *optional*.
 There may be multiple approaches to solving this homework.